BayatGames/SaveGameFree/README.md

 ## Getting Started
 Go to [Wiki](https://github.com/EmpireAssets/SaveGameFree/wiki) where you will find useful docs.

+## Examples
+For examples see wiki page and find [Examples](https://github.com/EmpireAssets/SaveGameFree/wiki/Examples) Page and enjoy it.

 ## Rate it!
 If you like it [Write Review](https://www.assetstore.unity3d.com/#!/content/81519) and add a Star to this repository to make us happy.